critterwilson/Senior-Project/README.md

-# Bar-Down Hockey Player Detecotr
+# Bar-Down Hockey Player Detector

 Bar-Down is a Computer Vision project created with the intent of identifying hockey players in footage.